sxijyoti/PESU-Hub/README.md

-# PESU-Hub
+# PESU-Archive

- PES University Btech Notes for Computer Science and Engineering(CSE)
+ A curated collection of B.Tech notes and lab codes for Computer Science & Engineering (CSE) @ PES University.